-- Restrict access to your property and keep your birds away from other birds.
+Restrict access to your property, and keep your birds away from other birds.

-- Keep a designated pair of shoes to wear around your birds, wash clothing after visiting your birds, and use disinfectants correctly.
+Keep a designated pair of shoes to wear around your birds, wash clothing after visiting your birds, and use disinfectants correctly.

-- Clean and disinfect cages, poultry equipment and car tires after visiting a farm store, poultry swap, or other location with birds present.
+Clean and disinfect cages, poultry equipment, and car tires after visiting a farm store, poultry swap, or other location where birds are present.

-Keep new birds separate from your flock for 30 days; quarantine returning birds from the rest of your flock after visiting a poultry swap, exhibition or other event.
+Keep new birds separate from your flock for 30 days; quarantine returning birds from the rest of your flock after visiting a poultry swap, exhibition, or other event.

-- Wash hands before and after bird handling.
+Wash hands before and after bird handling.

 Clinical Signs of Illness

 Decreased food consumption, huddling, depression, closed eyes

-- Respiratory signs, such as coughing and sneezing
+Respiratory signs, such as coughing and sneezing

-- Decreased egg production, watery greenish diarrhea, excessive thirst
+Decreased egg production, watery greenish diarrhea, excessive thirst

 Swollen wattles and combs